SergioCoboLopez/Workshop_ESA/docs/questions/index.md

 ## Questions?

+For questions about GoldSim, please refer to [GoldSim Technical Support](https://www.goldsim.com/Web/Customers/Support/)

-If you find an error on this website or in te repository, please report it to us:
+If you find an error on this website or in the repository, please report it to us:

 [Report an issue](https://github.com/SergioCoboLopez/Workshop_ESA/issues/new){: .btn }